 The Holocaust —It’s History and Theological Implications This course will cover the history of the Holocaust and Interpret it from a biblical perspective.

 Highlights of the Life of Messiah —Dr. Arnold Fruchtenbaum — Based on the book The Harmony of the Gospels, this class walks you through the four Gospels.
 It focuses on the events in the life of the Messiah from a Jewish perspective, shedding light on the Jewish theology and customs that surround our Messiah.

-The Life of the Messiah from a Jewish Perspective — Dr. Arnold Fruchtenbaum — This is the complete course taught in one week.
-Based on the book The Harmony of the Gospels, this class is a study through all four gospels.
-It focuses on the events in the life of the Messiah from a Jewish perspective, shedding light on Jewish theology and customs that surround our Messiah.
+Highlights of the Life of the Messiah —Based on Ariel’s book, The Harmony of the Gospels, this class walks you through the four Gospels.
+It highlights the events in the life of the Messiah from a Jewish perspective, shedding light on the Jewish customs that surrounded our Messiah.

 Throughout the years, our Messianic Jewish Studies Program has been growing.
 We now offer a six-week program teaching various Bible topics and courses from a Messianic Jewish Perspective.
 There is a two week curriculum followed by a three week curriculum, followed by a one week course on the Life of Messiah from a Jewish Perspective.

 You may attend for one to six weeks depending on your schedule.
 Students are encouraged to attend all six week of the program if their schedule allows.